 For many people dealing with TMJ pain and its symptoms becomes a normal part of life.
 Many people have been seen by numerous physicians throughout their lives without any improvement in these symptoms only to be given suggestions on ways to manage their pain rather then solutions to fix the actual problem.
 Physicians typically are not trained to treat TMJ problems.
 Commonly physicians will refer chronic pain patients to a dentist who is specially trained to treat problems dealing head and neck pain.
 In most cases a majority of these symptoms can be caused by having an unbalanced or improper bite.

-1. Your teeth 2.
-Your facial muscles 3.
-Your right and left jaw joints (TMJ) When these three 3 things are not in balance, a TMJ problem can occur.
-Approximately 90% of people in the world have poor bites; luckily most people can adapt throughout life with little or no discomfort.
+When these three 3 things are not in balance, a TMJ problem can occur.
+Luckily most people can adapt throughout life with little or no discomfort.
 However, some people are not able to accommodate and are thrown into a pain spiral at some point in their life.
 If a person has had extensive dental work, is a severe clencher or grinder, or has missing teeth, it can have a significant effect on the surrounding facial muscles and joints which can lead to discomfort and pain.
 This would be similar to having one leg 2 inches longer than the other leg.
 For years, things may feel fine but over time you would start to notice discomfort due to the imbalance.
 These symptoms could arise anywhere since the entire body would be trying to accommodate the longer leg.
-Do you suffer from daily headaches?
-Have you been diagnosed with migraines?
-Commonly people don’t realize that these can be the result of a poor bite resulting in a TMJ disorder.
-The majority of headaches are considered “muscle tension headaches,” and can be directly related to a person’s unbalanced bite.
-Many people diagnosed with migraines can actually be suffering from these muscle tension headaches.
-This syndrome is the source of chronic pain for many, and can result in severe wear, or fracturing, of your teeth and restorations, leading to tooth loss.
-This viscous cycle results in an even more unbalanced bite causing a person’s headaches and pain to worsen over time.
-Common Signs in the mouth that can lead to TMJ problems:

 - Premature tooth wear